 How to Reduce Friction and its advantages are described here.
 Friction?
 This may be a common term for all of you.
 Do you remember those school days when friction problems were hard to solve?
 Leave those.
 Now let’s enlighten with some friction’s knowledge.

 Friction is a resistive force on the relative motion of the body on a solid surface or fluid layers or can be due to the materials sliding against each other.

 It generally opposes the motion and decelerates a body on a surface.
-Friction is present in ever matter, in some case it may less and in some cases, it may be more.
+Friction is present in every matter, in some cases it may be less and in some cases, it may be more.
 There are many types of frictions, they are:-

 - Dry Friction